Maia313/CSS/flexbox.md

 > nowrap means that the containers child divs will be placed on one row or column,
 > they will not extend the nr of rows/columns.

+### Order

+> Set on child divs to change the order in which they appear in the layout
+>